How Much for the Prayer of Salvation? | The American Church Today, Part 2

 I don’t know what was behind this email, and it doesn’t matter.

 What matters is that this guy is not really any different than most of the men we’ve met through New Brothers Fellowship.
-He has a much higher profile, and much bigger budget than anyone I’ve ever met in our out of jail, but money and fame don’t make a bit of difference when it comes to Eternity.
+He has a much higher profile, and much bigger budget than anyone I’ve ever met in or out of jail, but money and fame don’t make a bit of difference when it comes to Eternity.
 One day Hunter will stand before God.
 He will either be washed by the blood of Jesus, or not.
 The sin he has committed in this life will either be remembered no more, his record expunged, or it will be the evidence that seals his conviction and condemns him to eternal death.

 So, I am going to pray for Hunter to be saved.
 I feel very sad for him.
 I am very angry at what he and his father have done, but that doesn’t keep me from being so sorry for him and caring for his spiritual need.